awkweb/Tindergram/README.md

 2. Add a new app
 3. Configure your info.plist and bundle identifier (the quickstart guide walks through this process)

+## Setting up Firebase
+*Still working on this part.*

 ## Wrapping Up
 1. Run the app and login
 2. Check Parse---you should now appear as a User
 3. You will want to add test users in Parse so that you have people to swipe through
 4. Enjoy

+## License
+Tindergram is released under the MIT license.
+See LICENSE for details.

-*Credit to Bitfountain for their [awesome iOS 8 Course](http://bitfountain.io/courses/complete-ios8) and app assets
+*Credit to Bitfountain for their [awesome iOS 8 Course](http://bitfountain.io/courses/complete-ios8) and app assets*